-There is something that happens when a story moves.
-When the right image meets the right sound at the right moment, something in the viewer shifts, often before they have words for what they just felt.
+We become captivated when a story moves.
+When the right image meets the right sound at the right moment, something in the viewer shifts, often before there are words for what was felt.
 That is the particular magic of video, and it is why I keep coming back to it.

 I came to filmmaking the same way I came to most things: through curiosity and proximity.
-A camera in my hands as a kid in Hong Kong.
-A borrowed digital device in California.
-Years later, a humanitarian organisation in rural Nepal where the only way to sustain a global community of donors and volunteers across a decade was to make them feel like they were there, in the mud, in the morning light, in the lives of the people we were working alongside.
-Video did that.
-Photography could gesture at it.
-Words could describe it.
-But video let people in.
+A camera in my hands as a kid in Hong Kong, a borrowed device in Los Angeles, a job as an environmental programme coordinator in Panamá, eventually a one-way ticket to rural Nepal, where the only way to sustain a global community of donors and volunteers was to make them feel like they were there.
+In the mud.
+In the morning light.
+Making bricks, watching the goats, part of the lives of the people we were working alongside.
+Photographs can invoke those emotions.
+Words can describe the sensations.
+Videos can bring us even closer still to the lived experience.

-Since then it has become my primary language for working with individuals, businesses, and purpose-driven organisations across four continents.
-It is a medium that can inform and educate without feeling like homework, inspire without feeling like propaganda, and entertain without losing depth.
+It is a medium that can inform, educate, inspire, and entertain.
+With depth, with levity, and when the story calls for it, with grief.
 A 90-second film made in a rural Himalayan village can move someone in Canada to give.
-A three-minute testimonial shot in a Christchurch school can convince a family in Munich to trust a place they have never visited with their teenager.
-A short portrait of a nomadic earth builder can make a viewer stop scrolling and remember what it feels like to work with their hands.
+A three-minute testimonial shot in a Ōtautahi Christchurch school can perhaps convince a family in Munich to trust a place they have never visited with their teenager.
+A short portrait of a nomadic earth builder can make a viewer stop scrolling and remember what it feels like to work with their hands in the mud.

-Below is a collection of my best recent work, each made in the spirit of that original conviction: that the most important stories are worth the care it takes to tell them well.
+Below is a collection of work from 2016 onwards, each made in the spirit of that original conviction: that the most important stories are worth the care it takes to tell them well.

-Wilderness Travel is a California-based adventure travel company running guided expeditions across more than 200 destinations worldwide, and their Ultimate South Island itinerary is one of their flagship offerings: 15 days moving through four of New Zealand's Great Walks, an overnight cruise in Milford Sound, kiwi spotting on remote Rakiura Stewart Island, glacier hiking in Mt.
+Wilderness Travel is a California-based adventure travel company running guided expeditions across more than 200 destinations worldwide, and their Ultimate South Island hiking tour is one of their flagship offerings: 15 days moving through four of New Zealand's Great Walks, an overnight cruise in Milford Sound, kiwi spotting on remote Rakiura Stewart Island, glacier hiking in Mt.
 Aspiring National Park, sea kayaking in Abel Tasman, and pinot noir in Central Otago.
 When a dear friend who guides this very itinerary extended an invitation to join a trip and document it, saying yes was not a difficult decision.
-What followed was one of the most meaningful filming experiences of my time in Aotearoa, not simply because of the staggering visual richness of Te Waipounamu South Island, but because moving through these landscapes in the company of knowledgeable guides deepened my understanding of the ecology, history, and pūrākau of a place I now call home.
-This film is both a promotional piece for Wilderness Travel and something more personal: evidence that the islands I chose to root into are, frankly, extraordinary.
+What followed was one of the most meaningful filming experiences of my time in Aotearoa NZ, not simply because of the staggering visual richness of Te Waipounamu South Island, but because moving through these landscapes in the company of knowledgeable guides deepened my understanding of the ecology, history, and pūrākau (stories, myths) of a place I now call home.
+This film is both a promotional piece for Wilderness Travel and something more personal too - a showcase that the islands I chose to root into are extraordinary, magical, and needs to be preserved.

 The Regeneration Field Institute was founded in coastal Ecuador in the aftermath of the 2016 earthquake, building seismically safe bamboo homes and establishing agroforestry systems on their 70-acre farm in Chone as living proof that regenerative design can be both practical and beautiful.
 During my time there as a land regeneration group leader and cultural interpreter, I filmed this short document of a University of Virginia student cohort working through the full arc of a project-based learning experience: learning the principles of syntropic agroforestry directly on the land, hands in the soil, then designing and constructing a bamboo bus stop for the local community from the same material growing around them.
 What I wanted to capture was the particular quality of learning that only happens when your classroom is a living ecosystem and the outcome of your work belongs to real people in a real village.
 These students arrived as visitors and left having made something that will outlast their time there, which is a rare and generous kind of education.

 In partnership with Digital Storytellers and Seed Waikato, I co-facilitated a two-day Stories for Impact workshop in Kirikiriroa Hamilton alongside lead facilitator Erica Austin, bringing together fifteen community organisers, changemakers, and non-profit practitioners to explore how digital storytelling can do more than document work, but actually surface shared narratives, deepen collective understanding, and catalyse real systems change.
 Participants moved through scripting, filming, editing, and sharing their own short stories over two full days, leaving not just with new skills but as the founding members of an ongoing community of practice, supported by the Todd Foundation and hosted at Hive11 Co-working with Seeds of Change.
 For me personally, this workshop marked a significant threshold: years of being most at home behind the camera, and then choosing to step in front of it, to teach and facilitate from lived experience rather than simply document someone else's.
-The discomfort was real, and so was the growth.
+Let’s do more of these in Aotearoa NZ and beyond!

 The Human CV (2025 series)

 In 2025, I served as co-producer and cinematographer for The Human CV, a long-form video interview series created by my partner Jen Stevie exploring the soft skills, values, and lived wisdom of twenty changemakers across Aotearoa New Zealand.
-From a traditional Māori energy healer, Colombian-born food entrepreneur, life-long educator, life-coach, accountant, and community organisers, each conversation went well beyond titles and credentials to ask something harder: who are you really, and what do you actually stand for?
+From a traditional Māori energy healer, Colombian-born food entrepreneur, wellness advocator, educator, life coach, accountant, and community organisers, each conversation went well beyond titles and credentials to ask something deeper: who are you really, and what do you actually stand for?

 Behind the camera and in the editing studio, I was responsible for every frame these guests trusted us with.
 And as the first person Jen interviewed for the series, I also had to sit in the chair myself and answer the same questions.
 That experience of holding space for twenty people's honest self-examination while being asked to do the same changed how I listen, how I ask questions, and how I understand what it means to show up whole.
 It deepened my conviction that the most powerful stories are never about what someone has achieved, but about what they have had the courage to become.